albenoit/DeepLearningTools/README.md

         print('Prediction process ended successfuly')

-This demo relies on Tensorflow 1.4.1 and makes use of the Experiment and Estimator available in the contrib module that is expected to evolve along tensorflow versions.
+This demo relies on Tensorflow 1.4.1 and makes use of the Experiment and Estimator available in the contrib module that is expected to evolve along Tensorflow versions.
 Look at https://github.com/GoogleCloudPlatform/cloudml-samples/blob/master/census/tensorflowcore/trainer/model.py
 Look at some general guidelines on Tenforflow here https://github.com/vahidk/EffectiveTensorflow Look at the related webpages : http://python.usyiyi.cn/documents/effective-tf/index.html